-An Arkansas native, mezzo-soprano Jade Espina is a voice teacher and classical singer in the Boston area.
+An Arkansas native, mezzo-soprano Jade Espina is a voice and piano teacher and classical singer in the Boston area.
 She is in her second year of graduate studies at Boston University, pursuing a Master of Music in Voice Performance as a student of Penelope Bitzas.
 Last year, she earned a Bachelor of Music in Voice Performance and Bachelor of Music Education-Choral Emphasis from the University of Colorado-Boulder, where she earned her Initial Teaching Licensure in K-12 Music Education in the state of Colorado.
 During her time at CU Boulder, she was a conductor with the College of Music Middle School Ensemble program and a teaching assistant with Boulder Children’s Chorale for several years.

 Jade is completing her second year as a teaching fellow for Boston Children’s Chorus and served as the Boston University Symphonic Chorus Manager for the 2019-2020 academic school year.
 She has performed with multiple summer music programs such as Miami Music Festival, Chicago Summer Opera, Up North Vocal Institute, University of Colorado Boulder Music & Performing Arts Renaissance in the XXI Century Study Abroad Program, Brevard Music Festival, and CU NOW (University of Colorado Boulder New Opera Workshop).